smin95/smplot2/README.md

 p1 <- ggplot(data=df, aes(x=group, y=score, fill = group)) +
   geom_bar(stat="identity")

-p2 <- p1 + ses_bar(legends = F) +
+p2 <- p1 + ses_bar_theme(legends = F) +
 scale_fill_manual(values = ses_palette(3))
 ```
 <img src="bar.png" width="85%">

-In this example, `ses_bar` is used to remove the legends and apply a minimalistic theme.
+In this example, `ses_bar_theme()` is used to remove the legends and apply a minimalistic theme.
 Then `ses_palette` is used for changing the colors of each group.
 In short, the texts are larger, the colors more different, and the background less distracting.

 ### Example 2: Correlation plot